headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Current Branch:

-The latest code can  be found in the **release/0.6.4-SNAPSHOT** branch.
+The latest code can  be found in the **all-action-in-the-background** branch.

 #### Updates:

+**0.6.4.7-SNAPSHOT**: All but Dialog Actions were move into the background which is done in the base
+                      class so the Actions don't need to do anything special.
+Added a better way to handle process indicators that also deals with no indicator and handles the nesting easier as it automates the pops.

 **0.6.4.6-SNAPSHOT**: Fixed an issue with the entire Module build which led to deadlocks.
 Also removed some
                       debug statements that could disable the Plugin.
 For now the usage of non-Maven based